securegns/notes/terraform.md

 - I am not able to find a way to put exceptions for any resource
 - If I have a script with n number of resources and I need to deploy only a VM in azure, I need to deploy all the dependency resources including VM
 - In Azure, the process of creating a resource through Terraform can be inconsistent because the required parameters for the resource block may vary between needing a name or an ID.
 This inconsistency can be frustrating since Terraform itself doesn't enforce a uniform method, with the variation instead stemming from the specific requirements of the cloud provider's API.
+- If secrets do not have keyvault depends on, the kv is deleted first, then the terraform throws error that can not delete secrets
 - Sometimes we add some data part(JSON?XML etc), and then perform terraform apply, says nothing changed.